Context

 Process

 The first step was to understand the medical care processes, i.e., the touchpoints of the various care providers with the respective documents.
-Throughout this process, I have conducted in-depth discussions with multiple stakeholders to gain a deeper understanding of their specific needs.
+Throughout this process, I have conducted in-depth discussions with multiple end users to gain a deeper understanding of their specific needs.
 For example, in the context of the vaccination record, I understood that this document is not only used to verify if all vaccinations have been completed but also to gain an idea of the patient's background and history (were all standard vaccinations carried out regularly during childhood or only later?).
-Or that, in the context of the medication plan, it is more important to see as many medication entries together with the patient's most crucial health parameters at a glance than to see that many details per entry.
 In an iterative process involving the end users, I hierarchized and organized the information, as well as designed, tested, and evaluated possible value-added functionalities (filtering, searching, graphical views).
-To ensure a consistent look and feel across all MIO projects, I established a design library.
+To ensure a consistent look and feel across all MIO projects, I established a design library, which I continuously expanded and iteratively refined throughout the different projects.

 Reflection